ctu-mrs/nimbro_network/README.md

 # nimbro_network - ROS transport for high-latency, low-quality networks

-`nimbro_network` is a set of ROS packages for transporting ROS topicsand services over network.
+`nimbro_network` is a set of ROS packages for transporting ROS topics and services over the network.

 ## Automatic installation